rukhhhhh/rukh.github.io/pages/webvuln/webvuln.md

 A Python-based automated security testing tool designed to identify common web application vulnerabilities from the **OWASP Top 10**.
 This scanner demonstrates core penetration testing methodologies, including fuzzing, payload injection, and response analysis.

+**Disclaimer**
+This tool is developed for educational and ethical testing purposes only.
+You must have explicit permission to test any website or network that you do not own.
+Do not use this tool on any system where you do not have authorized access.
+The developer is not responsible for any misuse or damage caused by this program.
+It is the end user's responsibility to obey all applicable local, state, and federal laws.

 ## 🚀 Features

 - **SQL Injection (SQLi) Detection:** Tests for both error-based and union-based SQL injection vulnerabilities in GET parameters.